RudoRoemer/pdb2movie/README.md

 --nomovie              - Do not generate any videos
 --drawingengine ENGINE - Use 'vmd' or 'pymol' to render pdb files to frames (defaults to pymol for now)
 --video FILE LIST      - File(s) with PyMOL or VMD commands to be run before generating video
---combi                - Creates videos combining positive and negative directions for each mode/cutoff energy
+--nocombi              - Prevent creation of videos combining both pos and neg directions
 --videocodec CODEC     - Use 'mp4' or 'hevc' to enode the videos, resulting in .mp4 or .mov files (default: mp4)
 --res WID HEI          - Video resolution (width, height), range [16, 8192]
 --fps FPS              - Frames per second of the videos, range [1, 240]